victorlei/smop/README.rst

-    similarities between matlab and numeric python, there are enough differences to make the manual translation of these libraries infeasible in real life.  ``SMOP`` generates human-readable python, at a price --- the generated sources are `matlabic`, rather than
+    similarities between matlab and numeric python, there are enough differences to make the manual translation of these libraries infeasible in real life.  ``SMOP`` generates human-readable python, which also appears to be about twice as fast as octave (see below).

-    `pythonic`, library maintainers must be fluent in both languages, and the old development environment must be kept around.
+    There is a price, too.
+The generated sources are `matlabic`, rather than `pythonic`, which means that library maintainers must be fluent in both languages, and the old development environment must be kept around.

     The python package ``smop`` consists of two parts: compiler (``smop.main``) and runtime library